apmaries/sandpit-testing/readme.md

 1. Add tags / comments to library table
 1. Update tag event listeners - some functions don't run
 1. Make tag formatting in tables better!
+1. Check if logged in user has permissions below permissions per division listed in table rows